Balanced Diffusion-Guided Fusion for Multimodal Remote Sensing Classification: Related Work

 The heterogeneity of multimodal remote sensing data prevents a single model from effectively capturing both local features and global dependencies \cite{li2022deep,chen2021remote}.
 To address this limitation, numerous hybrid algorithms have been developed to leverage the strengths of different architectures, such as CNNs' local inductive bias \cite{9174822,9598903}, transformers' global attention mechanisms \cite{10153685}, and Mamba’s efficient long-sequence modeling \cite{10856240}.
 In addition, multi-branch architectures enable independent encoding and interactive fusion of heterogeneous modalities, significantly enhancing the model’s ability to capture cross-modal semantic associations.

 Several studies have explored the above-mentioned architectures.
-Gao et al. \cite{gao2022fusion} combined CNNs for local feature extraction with transformers for global feature modeling.
+Gao et al. \cite{gao2022fusion} combined CNNs for local feature extraction with transformers for global modeling.
+Yang et al. \cite{yang2025d3gnn} used topological structure and convolution network for multimodal remote sensing image classification.
 Xue et al. \cite{9755059} embedded convolutional operations into spatial and spectral hierarchical transformers to capture both global and local features.
 Tu et al. \cite{tu2024ncglf2} proposed a fusion strategy based on multi-scale information and a dual-branch structure to integrate global and local representations.
 Zhang et al. \cite{10738515} introduced Cross-SSM, which extracts multimodal state information by integrating CNNs and Mamba.
 Liao et al. \cite{10679212} mitigated feature diversity challenges by developing a multimodal classification network incorporating multiple architectural structures.

 These methods extract diverse global and local features through hybrid or parallel structures, improving feature extraction and classification.
-In this paper, we propose integrating robust and complex diffusion features as guiding knowledge into a multi-branch network and further enhance the collaboration of diverse features through mutual learning.
+In this paper, we propose integrating robust and complex diffusion features as guiding knowledge into a group network and further enhance the collaboration of diverse features through mutual learning.